acloudmovingby/graphit/README.md

 * (HARD) Make flag to group methods by their classes and/or files.
 In DOT format terms, I'd probably use the `subgraph` keyword to group methods that are all in the same class/object/trait.
 The trick is getting this to work
 * (MEDIUM) Same as above, but insteqad of grouping them, I think it's easier to just color them.
 Perhaps different shades represent different files and shades of color represent different classes within that file??
 * **(HARD but arguably most important)** Make this actually use a compiler to check types rather than just using reflection and string equality (currently graphit cannot know the difference between two methods with the same name, e.g. it will think `ObjectA.foo()` is calling the same method as `ObjectB.foo()`.
 Heard that we'd possibly need to write my own compiler plugin.

+### Motivation
+This project was started by *acloudmovingby* who is a software engineer working full-time with Scala.
+As blessed an existence as that is, real world production code--even in Scala--can get darn complicated.
+The hope for this tool is spend less time trying to figure out how files worked, how they talk to each other, how things can get triggered, etc.

+### Third party tools
+These are some great tools that help graphit work:
+* [Scopt](https://github.com/scopt/scopt) to parse the arguments/flags
+* [Scalameta](https://scalameta.org/docs/trees/guide.html) to parse Scala code into abstract syntax trees (ASTs).
+* [Graphs for Scala](https://www.scala-graph.org/) (i.e. scalax) to handle graph operations.
+I (@acloudmovingby) used graph libraries in Rust, Java, and Scala, and I think this is my favorite so far.
+That being said, like all graph libraries, it's API is quite complex because graphs are very general mathematical structures.
+I had a lot of boilerplate scalax code in graphit and I knew it might discourage others/myself from contributing, so I made a light wrapper Graph class around the scalax library.
+Might discard the scalax library entirely in the future.